 Bringing empty homes back into use

-There are two types of empty homes, transitional and problematic.
+There are two types of empty homes, transitional and non-transitional.

-Problematic empty homes on the other hand, are properties which have stood empty for six months or more and show little to no prospect of being brought back into use without some form of intervention.
+Non-transitional empty homes on the other hand, are properties which have stood empty for several months or years and show little to no prospect of being brought back into use without some form of intervention.
 The Council recognises that these properties can cause blight, as such our intention is to help bring them back into occupation to help make our neighbourhoods cleaner, greener and safer.

-In addition we aim to bring empty properties back in to use by providing empty homes owners with information, advice and assistance.
+In addition, we aim to bring empty properties back into use by providing empty homeowners with information, advice, and assistance.